tutchings/campingDuringCovid/README.md

 * [Sources](#sources)

 ## General info
-This application provides a search for National Parks based on proxcimity to a city, state, zip code, or address.
+This application provides a search for National Parks based on proximity to a city, state, zip code, or
+                address.
 A map is rendered that provides markers for each park.
-Data is provided above the map is bright colors warning users of the current trend in Covid-19 transmission based on the precertage increase over the past 7 days in positive cases, hospitalizations, and deaths.
-This information is provided by the Covid Tracking Project that is a volunteer organization created by The Atlantic (https://www.theatlantic.com/).
-This application is for informaiton purposes only.
+Data is provided above the map in bright colors warning users of the current trend in Covid-19 transmission based on the percentage increase over the past 7 days in positive cases, hospitalizations, and deaths.
+This information is provided by the COVID Tracking Project (https://covidtracking.com/about).
+This application is for information purposes only.

 ## Technologies
 Project is created with: